 Full-time undergraduate student majoring in electrical engineering or electrical engineering technology and current active member of the NECA student chapter.

 Full-time undergraduate student in electrical engineering or electrical engineering technology.

 Full-time undergraduate student in electrical engineering with junior or senior standing.

 Declared major in the college, preference to Illinois residents and demonstrated financial need.

 Declared major in the college, preference to needy students.

 The scholarships listed below are NOT administered by this college.
 Therefore, the CEET Scholarship application is inapplicable for these awards.
 Please follow the specific link for each foundation, company or organization's scholarship listed and follow their specific instructions.

 Full-time undergraduate or graduate degree seeking students in an accredited institution.
 Can be used for tuition, fees, books and on-campus room and board.
 Must be U.S. Citizen or permanent legal resident of the United States.
 Must be at least 18 years old.
 Applications deadline is usually the end of May for the upcoming school year.

-Full-time student pursuing an undergraduate or Master's degree in engineering.
-Hold US Citizenship, cumulative GPA of 3.0 or higher, must have completed the equivalent of two years of full-time college study by the time the scholarship is funded, submit typed essay along with application.
+Full-time student pursuing an undergraduate or master's degree in engineering.
+Hold U.S. Citizenship, cumulative GPA of 3.00 or higher, must have completed the equivalent of two years of full-time college study by the time the scholarship is funded, submit typed essay along with application.
 Applications are usually due by the end of June.

 Full-time junior or senior majoring in engineering who demonstrates an interest in National Defense and academic excellence.
 Application due to Associate Dean's Office, EB 331 by November 14, 2014.